Are you looking for crochet border patterns and edgings for a crochet project like a baby blanket, afghan or throw blanket? Look no further!

 Flat & Simple Straight Border

-With this step-by-step border tutorial, you will be able to create a straight border without any waving!
+With this step-by-step border tutorial, you will be able to create a straight crochet border without any waving!
 If you want a border that lays flat, then this is the one for you to try.
-Border Tip: Use these single crochet stitches for baby blankets for a simple finish every time!
+Border Tip: Use single crochet stitches for baby blankets for a simple and flawless finish every time!

 Find the free straight edge border tutorial at Kerry Jane Designs.